4Players/odin-unreal-minimal-samples/README.md

 # Odin Integration Sample for Unreal Engine

 This project offers a simple, yet comprehensive example showcasing the integration of 4Players' ODIN technology with Unreal Engine 5.4.
+ODIN is a Voice Chat full service solution.
+Find out more about Odin and 4Players [on our documentation site](https://www.4players.io/odin/)

 ## Key Topics Showcased

+This sample demonstrates the minimal amount of blueprints needed to use ODIN together with Unreal's Audio Engine and Networking.

 - Setting up Odin by creating a new room token, constructing a room handle and joining an Odin room
 - Setting up Local Client Audio capture and linking it to the Odin room.
 - Connecting remote media streams to local playback with the Odin Synth Component and destroying local playback when a media stream gets disconnected.
 - **Proximity Voice Chat:** Using RepNotify to synchronize Odin Peers with Unreal Characters.
 This makes Proximity Voice Chat possible in Multiplayer games.
 - Handling Android Permissions

+## Getting Started

+You'll need the latest Unreal Engine 5 release to start the minimal sample project.
+The Odin Unreal Plugin in general is compatible with Unreal versions starting with 4.26.

 ## To Test Multiplayer: